 I began my work as a community activist in 1995, where I created community educational events; founded and co-founded several nonprofits; served as Executive Director for two nonprofits; provided presentations on household toxics; consulted with private and public schools; churches, community groups, local boards of health, and the MA State Department of Public Health; written on the topic of household toxics for newspapers, newsletters and websites; and been interviewed on TV, radio and Internet radio.

 I was featured on Vermont Public Television, WCAX TV in Burlington, Vermont, was contacted by a producer from The Oprah Winfrey Show, interviewed for an online article for FoxNews.com, and a Rachel Ray magazine article, and have been featured in several magazines and newspapers, including: The Seven Days, Burlington, VT, Christian Science Monitor, and In With Skin.
 I appeared with my organic farmer life partner, Dave, in Vermont Life, and Farm & Ranch Magazine.
-I served as the technical editor for the Green Living for Dummies book.
+Wiley Publishing hired me to be the technical editor for the Green Living for Dummies book.
 I’m the author of the powerful Greener Life Guides ebook series.

 What grew out of a desire to find the safest, most environmentally friendly lifestyle choices for my family blossomed into a full-blown passion.
 I became the trusted voice for those who are looking for a truly organic and natural way of life.

 “Amy was an early visionary pioneer in the field of Green Living.
 She has amassed a wealth of knowledge in this arena that is incomparable.
 While many people can talk about the current condition of things, she can see and talk to a future where we all live healthier and more holistically.
 Her positive, practical and insightful way of gently guiding us in that direction is full of heart and passion.
 She is a great asset to every project she works on and is enormously generous and collaborative.”